InesZenkri/Makefile/README.md

 # Makefile

 Welcome to the Understanding Makefiles repository!
-This repository serves as a comprehensive guide to learning and mastering Makefiles, an essential tool for automating build processes in software development.
+This repository serves as a comprehensive guide to learning and understanding Makefiles, an essential tool for automating build processes in software development.

 # What are Makefiles?
 Makefiles are text files containing directives for automating the building of software projects.
 They specify how to compile and link code, manage dependencies, and execute tasks efficiently.